crossplane/crossplane-tools/README.md

 # crossplane-tools [![Godoc](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/crossplane/crossplane-tools)

-Experimental code generators for [Crossplane] controllers.
+Code generators for [Crossplane] controllers.

 ## angryjet

-It will detect Go structs that appear to be capable of satisfying crossplane-runtime's interfaces (such as [`resource.Managed`]) and automatically generate the method set required to satisfy that interface.
+`angryjet` will detect Go structs that appear to be capable of satisfying crossplane-runtime's interfaces (such as [`resource.Managed`]) and automatically generate the method set required to satisfy that interface.
 A struct is considered capable of satisfying crossplane-runtime's interfaces based on the